-The Court should disregard this finding to the extent it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding to the extent it merely provides an opinion of

 1336.
 Consumers recognize significant time variances in decomposition, and that there is little evidence that their understanding of the term biodegradability is restricted to decomposition processes that occur within one year or less.
 (RX 856 (Stewart, Rep. at 26)).